 Since the very beginning, cutting-edge lawsuits have been at the heart of ALDF’s work to protect the lives of animals.
 ALDF has been at the forefront for more than three decades, pushing government agencies to do their jobs to protect animals and shining a national spotlight on issues like factory farming and dissection in schools.

-- In July, at the urging of ALDF, the Department of Transportation created a rule to require airlines to report incidents involving the loss, injury, or death of all animals during air transport.
+- In July, at the urging of ALDF, the Department of Transportation expanded the rule that requires airlines to report incidents involving the loss, injury, or death of certain animals during air transport to include all cats and dogs, rather than merely those who are already household pets.

 - In May, a federal judge dismissed Mayfair House, Inc.’s constitutional challenge against the City of West Hollywood’s first-in-the-nation ban on the sale of products made from animal fur within city limits.
 ALDF and the Humane Society of the United States filed friend of the court briefs in support of the City’s request for dismissal of the case.
 ALDF successfully argued that the City has the authority to regulate to protect animal welfare without running afoul of state statutory and constitutional provisions.
 A leader in animal welfare, in addition to its recent ban on the sale of fur products, the City of West Hollywood has enacted a number of local controls protecting animal welfare, including bans on the use of steel leg-hold traps, non-therapeutic declawing of cats, and the retail sale of pets within city limits.
 Both ALDF and HSUS have a long history of supporting the City in its efforts to protect animal welfare.